ethereum/devp2p/discv5/discv5-theory.md

 Over time, this causes `B(s)` to become better aligned with the service identifier than the ordinary local node table, while still remaining anchored in ordinary Discovery v5 state.

+### Auxiliary ENR Selection

+DISC-NG responses may include auxiliary ENRs.
+Auxiliary ENRs are routing information used by the requester to improve its local service table `B(s)`.

+When the wire-format request carries a list of topic-distances at which the requester's service table has free space, the registrar SHOULD use that list to select auxiliary ENRs.
+For each requested topic-distance `d`, the registrar selects at most one ENR from the corresponding bucket `b_d(s)` of its own service table `B(s)`.

+A recommended selection algorithm is:

+1. iterate over the topic-distances supplied by the requester;
+2. for each distance `d`, inspect the registrar's bucket `b_d(s)`;
+3. select at most one ENR from `b_d(s)`, preferably pseudo-randomly among eligible entries;
+4. skip ENRs that fail local validation or DISC-NG usability checks;
+5. stop when all requested distances have been considered or when an implementation-defined cap on auxiliary ENRs has been reached.

+Selecting at most one ENR per requested distance keeps responses compact and spreads coverage across the requester's free buckets.
+It avoids overrepresenting a single distance and reduces the ability of a registrar to fill a response with many ENRs from one bucket.

+The same auxiliary-ENR selection rule applies to registration responses and lookup responses.

 ### DISC-NG Liveness and Temporary Exclusion